MysticalSquirrel/Tabletop-RPG-Content/Custom Races/Drowr.md

 3. [Bodybreaker](../Custom Classes/Drowr Classes/Bodybreaker.md) - Has learned from the true daughters that size and strength is not only for show and tell.

-4. [Warden](../Custom Classes/Drowr Classes/Warden.md) - The Guardian Disciple has a web of his own covering the entire body.
+4. [Warden](../Custom Classes/Drowr Classes/Warden.md) - The Warden has a web of his own covering the entire body.
 The web is extremely sticky and is sharper than a razor blade.
 (More may be added in the future)